razorpay/blade/rfcs/0001-tokens-naming-convention.md

 For example if we don't use this specifier then we might end up creating a token like `color.background` for let's say a `Button` component.
 But this leads to an ambiguity since we we don't have any context attached to the color and we don't know what color we are referring to.

 Rather if we start the token naming with a `Base` which means prefixing the component name then things might become more clear and contextual.
-For eg: `button.color.background`
+For eg: `Button.color.background`

 But now if we want to refer a component within a component for example we need to refer to the `color` of an `icon` component inside a `Button` component then how shall we do that?
 An object can also split further and can have sub-component nesting to it as well.
-Eg: `button.leftIcon.color.background`
+Eg: `Button.leftIcon.color.background`

 Similarly, if we want to refer to a token value within a theme like `font.family` we can't do it alone since it doesn't has any context attached to it and we don't even know if what are we referring to? a theme token or a component token?